Cutting a Pancake with an Exotic Knife: The constrained long-legged Z , W and M

+Starting in this section we consider several \mabp\ of constrained long-legged knives for which the symmetry group is the smaller group $\simGroup$ of \emph{similarities} of the plane: rigid motions and scalings.
+Now the notions of angle and parallelism become meaningful.
+If we were still working with the affine group, the shapes we are about to consider would simply be special cases of chains.
+The formula \eqref{EqEV2} for the number of regions is still valid, as it depends only on the graph formed by the figures.
+The role of the group is just to help in defining the class of figures to be considered.

-At the other end of the alphabet, for the long-legged ${\sf Z}$ mentioned in the Introduction (the zig-zag curve of \cite{GKP94}), the basic equation \eqref{EqEV2} gives \eqref{EqL2} again.
-To maximize $V_{\sC}$ we substitute $n$ long narrow copies of ${\sf Z}$ into the pancake graph, which results in a maximum of $R = a_{\sf Z}(n) = (9n^2-7n+2)/2$ regions (see \seqnum{A117625}).
+For the long-legged $\overline{{\sf Z}}$ knife mentioned in the Introduction (the zig-zag curve of \cite{GKP94}), the basic equation \eqref{EqEV2} gives \eqref{EqL2} again.
+To maximize $V_{\sC}$ we substitute $n$ long narrow copies of $\overline{{\sf Z}}$ into the pancake graph, which results in a maximum of $R = a_{\overline{{\sf Z}}}(n) = (9n^2-7n+2)/2$ regions (see \seqnum{A117625}).
 This is exactly the construction used in \cite{GKP94} (although they do not use our counting argument to prove it is optimal).

 A natural sequel is worth mentioning.
-After drawing the first three arms of the ${\sf Z}$ (as in \S\ref{Sec1}), we may truncate the third arm and add a fourth (infinite) arm that is parallel to the second arm, obtaining this long-legged ${\sf W}$ (or ${\sf M}$) shape:
+After drawing the first three arms of the $\overline{{\sf Z}}$, we may truncate the third arm and add a fourth (infinite) arm that is parallel to the second arm, obtaining this long-legged $\overline{{\sf W}}$ (or $\overline{{\sf M}}$) knife:

-Our standard analysis (this time substituting into a hatpin graph) shows that the maximum number of regions is $a_{\sf W}(n) = 8n^2-7n+1$ (\seqnum{A125201}).
-Figure \ref{FigLLM2} illustrates $a_{\sf W}(2) = 19$.
+Our standard analysis (this time substituting into a hatpin graph) shows that the maximum number of regions is $a_{\overline{{\sf W}}}(n) = 8n^2-7n+1$ (\seqnum{A125201}).
+Figure \ref{FigLLM2} illustrates $a_{\overline{{\sf W}}}(2) = 19$.
+The parallelism constraints still allow us to make this letter arbitrarily long and thin, so that the maximum is indeed achievable.